-Population sampling has shown that largemouth bass are abundant, especially in the 12 to 15 inch range.
-Angling for bass is probably best in the spring, but good numbers can be caught year-round.
-Generally between 30 and 40 citations are issued for largemouth bass each year.
-Banner years were 1995 and 1996, with 85 and 82 bass citations, respectively.
+Population sampling has shown that largemouth bass are abundant, especially in the 12 to 15 inch range, however some lunkers are pulled out of the "Branch" each year.
+Angling for bass is probably best in the early spring, but good numbers can be caught year-round.